greenelab/deep-review/sections/06_discussion.md

 Chen et al. [@tag:Chen2015_trans_species] used deep belief networks to learn phosphorylation states of a common set of signaling proteins in primary cultured bronchial cells collected from rats and humans treated with distinct stimuli.
-Interpreting species as different modalities representing similar high-level concepts, they showed that DBNs were able to capture cross-species representation of signaling mechanisms in response to a common stimuli.
-Another application used DBNs for joint unsupervised feature learning from cancer datasets contained gene expression, DNA methylation, and miRNA expression data [@tag:Liang2015_exprs_cancer].
+By interpreting species as different modalities representing similar high-level concepts, they showed that DBNs were able to capture cross-species representation of signaling mechanisms in response to a common stimuli.
+Another application used DBNs for joint unsupervised feature learning from cancer datasets containing gene expression, DNA methylation, and miRNA expression data [@tag:Liang2015_exprs_cancer].
 This approach allowed for the capture of intrinsic relationships in different modalities and for better clustering performance over conventional k-means based methods.
-Multimodal learning with CNNs is usually implemented as a collection of individual networks, in which each learns representations from single data type.
+Multimodal learning with CNNs is usually implemented as a collection of individual networks in which each learns representations from single data type.
 These individual representations are further concatenated before or within fully-connected layers.
 FIDDLE [@tag:Eser2016_fiddle] is an example of multimodal CNNs that represents an ensemble of individual networks that take